graphic image with text: Academic Leadership Fellowship

 The project should be designed to facilitate the outcomes identified by the fellow and mentor and should be consistent with OFASD priorities (including, but not limited to: mentoring diversity/equity/inclusion, support for academics outside of the tenure system, innovations related to teaching or evaluation of it, and enhancing interdisciplinary scholarship).
 Resources, including those required to provide the fellow sufficient time to complete the project, will be negotiated between the mentor and OFASD, contingent on the scope of the work and available funding.

-Approximately six-seven formal meetings (attendance is expected) for all fellows and mentors will be scheduled throughout the year.
+Approximately six to seven formal meetings (attendance is expected) for all fellows and mentors will be scheduled throughout the year.
 In addition, a reception will be hosted in early fall to welcome the new cohort and feature the project presentations from the outgoing cohort.

 Potential fellows are asked to submit the following materials:

-2. Application Letter (2 pages maximum) explaining why they are interested in the program, what are their leadership goals they are trying to work towards and are there areas of institutional priority in which they are particularly interested in
+- Application Letter (2 pages maximum) explaining why they are interested in the program, what leadership goals are they trying to work towards, and are there areas of institutional priority in which they are particularly interested in.

 Applications will be reviewed by a committee of potential mentors and those selected to move forward in the process will be invited to interview with potential mentors.
-Interviews will be scheduled during the month of May with a final selection made by the end of June.
+Interviews will be scheduled during April with a final selection made by the end of the spring semester.

-2. Acknowledgment of and commitment to the goals, as well as to the time and effort required.
+- Acknowledge and commit to the goals of the program, as well as to the time and effort required.